-When buying a home with a shared water well, there are certain considerations to keep in mind.
-Many homebuyers have questions and concerns about shared wells because they’ve never lived somewhere that had a shared water well.
+When buying an Arizona home with a shared water well, there are certain considerations to keep in mind.
+Many homebuyers have questions and concerns about shared wells when they’ve never lived in a house that shares a water well.
 By definition, a shared well is a water well that services two or more homes for residential purposes.

 If you are consider buying a home that has a shared well, there are a few important things to keep in mind:

 - Is there an existing shared well agreement?
 Is it up to date?
 Accurate?

 - What are the monthly operating costs?

 - Are there any built-in contingencies for remediation, repairs, maintenance, and quality testing?